MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/client-details.md

 - The user accounts triggering device actions have the following prerequisites:
    - The user account needs to be a synced user object in Microsoft Entra ID (hybrid identity).
 This means that the user is synced to Microsoft Entra ID from Active Directory.
      - For Configuration Manager version 2103, and later: </br>
-   Has been discovered with either [Microsoft Entra user discovery](../core/servers/deploy/configure/about-discovery-methods.md#azureaddisc) or [Microsoft Entra user discovery](../core/servers/deploy/configure/about-discovery-methods.md#bkmk_aboutUser). <!--9089764-->
+   Has been discovered with [Microsoft Entra user discovery](../core/servers/deploy/configure/about-discovery-methods.md#azureaddisc) and [Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#bkmk_aboutUser). <!--9089764-->
      - Starting in Configuration Manager version 2207, you can choose to implement [Intune role-based access control for tenant-attached clients](../cloud-attach/use-intune-rbac.md) to allow cloud-only users access to tenant attached clients

 ## Permissions